| java.lang.Object | ||

 Range of valid values:

-See android.sensor.info.maxFrameDuration
+See android.sensor.info.maxFrameDuration,

-.
+android.scaler.streamConfigurationMap.
 The duration

-is capped to max(duration, exposureTime + overhead)
+is capped to max(duration, exposureTime + overhead).

-Optional - This value may be null
+Optional - This value may be null on some devices.

 Full capability -

-Present on all camera devices that report being HARDWARE_LEVEL_FULL
+Present on all camera devices that report being HARDWARE_LEVEL_FULL devices in the

-android.info.supportedHardwareLevel
+android.info.supportedHardwareLevel key

 The worst-case divergence between Bayer green channels.